-The legal standard for intoxication in Texas is a 0.08 blood alcohol concentration (BAC), which can be measured by breath or blood.
+The legal standard for intoxication in Texas is a .08 blood alcohol level (BAC), which can be measured by breath or blood.
 To find it in blood, it is measured against 100 milliliters of your blood.
 A blood test is the last thing you want to happen.
-It’s invasive and unpleasant, plus it’s harder to fight in court because juries tend to believe blood more than breath.
+It’s invasive and unpleasant, plus it’s harder to fight in court.
 Both blood and breath tests have their fair share of flaws, but contesting a blood test requires a little more footwork.

 If you have failed a blood test after a DWI arrest in the Houston area, Thiessen Law Firm is here to help.
 These cases are difficult to win, but they are not impossible.
 Attorney Mark Thiessen has won countless blood test trials, from 0.06 up to a 0.29 blood alcohol level.
 He has also won cases involving blood tests with serious accidents and fatalities involved.